 Katie (Rodriguez) Schmid and Amelia Schmid own a photography business, The Pinwheel Collective.

-Jon Styer is a digital media specialist and lead designer at Eastern Mennonite University.
+Jon Styer is a digital media specialist and lead designer at EMU.

 EMU is not responsible for the content of external links.
 This information was updated in October 2015.